bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 ansible-inventory
 -----------------

-The **ansible-inventory** command is extremely useful and will be massively used in this documentation.
+The **ansible-inventory** command is extremely useful, and will be massively used in this documentation.

 This command allows to gather information from your inventory and check the